Funds and Resources

-The Ireland Trust Fund for Building Climate Change and Disaster Resilience in Small Island Developing States (SIDS), is a single-partner trust fund that aims to help increase SIDS resilience to disasters caused by natural hazards, and to the impacts of climate change.
+The Ireland Trust Fund for Building Climate Change and Disaster Resilience in Small Island Developing States (BCCDR), is a single-partner trust fund that aims to help increase the resilience of small island developing states (SIDS) to disasters caused by natural hazards, and to the impacts of climate change.
 This fund also aims to help increase investments in climate change mitigation and adaptation among the SIDS.

 The fund finances or cofinances projects and technical assistance, grants, direct charges, and any activities that advance the interest of the SIDS’ climate change and disaster resilience, as well as Ireland's international development priorities.